paul-daniel/fullStack_deploy/README.md

 # Udagram

 This project is part of the Udacity FullStack JavaScript nanodegree.
-The code was given as a starter project and the task was to employ and adapt the code to get it working and hosted on AWS.

 The project is available at